Douglas DC-5: Operational history

 The prototype DC-5, Douglas serial 411, was built at El Segundo, California, with 1,000 hp Wright R-1820-44 Cyclone engines.
 The aircraft made its first flight on February 20, 1939, with Carl Cover at the controls.
 This sole prototype (configured with just eight seats) became the personal aircraft of William Boeing, who named it Rover.
 It was later impressed into the US Navy and converted for military use as an R3D-3 variant in February 1942.

 The first customer for the type was KLM, who ordered four planes.
 Pennsylvania Central (later renamed Capital Airlines) ordered six and SCADTA (Sociedad Colombo-Alemana de Transportes Aéreos), ancestor of Avianca, ordered two.
 When Douglas factories went into war production, DC-5 production was curtailed to build additional SBD Dauntless dive bombers for the United States Navy (USN) and United States Marine Corps (USMC) and so only KLM received the high-winged airliner.

 A dozen DC-5s were completed, of which four went into commercial service with KLM.
 The first two initially were put to use by the KLM West-Indisch Bedrijf and flew between Paramaribo in Surinam (now Suriname) and Curaçao in the Dutch colonial territory of the same name.
 The other two were sold to the Netherlands-Indies Government for use by KNILM (with no affiliations with KLM, despite having their head offices in Amsterdam) from Batavia (now Jakarta, Indonesia) from 1940 onwards.
 The first pair were later also transferred to KNILM.
 Of these four aircraft, three were used for the 1942 evacuation of civilians from Java to Australia; the fourth was damaged in an air strike by the Imperial Japanese Army Air Force at Batavia Kemajoran Airport on February 9, 1942, and abandoned.
-Japanese forces captured and subsequently repaired for testing in Japan during 1943.
+Japanese forces captured and subsequently repaired it for testing in Japan during 1943.
 This DC-5, painted in camouflage with Japanese Imperial Army Air Force markings, was later used as a transport in the Japanese Home Islands.